-I started Wave Arcade with the goal of creating an eco-friendly surf brand.
+I originally started Wave Arcade with the goal of creating an eco-friendly surf brand.
 I’m also a big advocate for experimenting with your surfing.
 So naturally, I became interested in more natural surfboard materials.

 Wood and wood-like materials (bamboo, agave, cork, etc.) are some of the best ways to build more sustainable surfing products.
 Just like EPS boards surf a bit differently than PU surfboards, natural materials have their own unique performance characteristics.

 If you’re interested in expanding your surfing experience and ability and you care – even in the slightest – about the environment, a wood surfboard definitely has a place in your quiver.

 Are Wood Surfboards Any Good?

 Wood surfboards, just like a traditional foam surfboard, can be anywhere between really good and really bad.
 It all depends on the materials and the production process.